ecresp1el/organoid-roi-tool/simple_projection_tool/ihc_analyses/README.md

   Welch t-tests, Mann-Whitney tests, per-image summary panels).
 - If a sex token is missing in the folder name, that run is skipped and noted in the console log.
+- Masks are honoured during each sex-specific run, so keep a single `mask*.tif(f)` per folder if you want to confine the analysis to the organoid.

+---

+### Optional organoid masks

+All Nestin/DCX and PCDH19/LHX6 analyses look for a single binary mask inside each run folder’s `16bit/` directory (any file matching `mask*.tif` or `mask*.tiff`).
+When present, the mask limits every measurement and figure to the masked pixels.
+Missing masks are ignored, while multiple masks trigger a clear error so you can keep only one per run before rerunning the pipeline.

 ### Pixel handling cheat-sheet for imaging scientists